Euro zone business activity falls at slower rate in Dec, inflation eases -PMI

 Activity in the bloc's dominant services industry declined again, but the headline index increased to 49.1 - the highest since August.
 The Reuters poll had predicted no change from last month's reading of 48.5.

-The main index tracking manufacturing activity rose to 47.8, compared to the Reuters poll estimate and November's 47.1.
-That was driven by "improving supply conditions and reduced fears of energy constraints," Williamson added.
+The main index tracking manufacturing activity rose to 47.8, compared to the Reuters poll estimate and November's 47.1, driven by better supply conditions and waning concerns over energy constraints.

 While prices increased at their weakest rates in about two years, an index measuring output, which feeds into the composite PMI, jumped to a six-month high of 47.9.